GOGA in action

 - Delivered over 2,400 activities and a multitude of events across the UK.

-England: Bradford, Greater Manchester, Rochdale, Wigan, Margate, East Lindsey, Lambeth, Wandsworth, Nottingham, Stoke-on- Trent
+- England: Bradford, Greater Manchester, Rochdale, Wigan, Margate, East Lindsey, Lambeth, Wandsworth, Nottingham, Stoke-on- Trent

-Northern Ireland: Armagh City, Banbridge and Craigavon, Derry City and Strabane
+- Northern Ireland: Armagh City, Banbridge and Craigavon, Derry City and Strabane

-Scotland: Fife, Grampians (covering Aberdeen City, Aberdeenshire Council and Moray Council), Forth Valley (covering Clackmannanshire, Falkirk and Stirling council areas)
+- Scotland: Fife, Grampians (covering Aberdeen City, Aberdeenshire Council and Moray Council), Forth Valley (covering Clackmannanshire, Falkirk and Stirling council areas)

-Wales: Pembrokeshire, Rhondda Cynon Taf, Wrexham
+- Wales: Pembrokeshire, Rhondda Cynon Taf, Wrexham

-GOGA Consortium partners: Activity Alliance (formally EFDS) Disability Sport Wales, Scottish Disability Sport, Disability Sport N.I and Volunteering Matters
+- GOGA Consortium partners: Activity Alliance (formally EFDS) Disability Sport Wales, Scottish Disability Sport, Disability Sport N.I and Volunteering Matters

-National Delivery Partners: Sporting Equals, Disability Rights UK, Women in Sport, StreetGames, Parkrun, England Athletics, Youth Sport Trust, Amateur Swimming Association, Age UK, Play England
+- National Delivery Partners: Sporting Equals, Disability Rights UK, Women in Sport, StreetGames, Parkrun, England Athletics, Youth Sport Trust, Amateur Swimming Association, Age UK, Play England

-Localities continue to run a number of activities and the 'GOGA approach' through this we will continue to use the GOGA core ingredients and legacy to support and influence new projects and programmes.
+All GOGA localities continue to run a number of activities aswell as embeding the GOGA legacy to support and influence new projects and programmes.